500Foods/WelcomeToTroodon/docs/level_s/time_timer.md

 ## Timers

 With that in place, we can do something similar to get timers working.
-To amke this more useful, we're going to pass a parameter to indicate the name of a timer.
+To make this more useful, we're going to pass a parameter to indicate the name of a timer.
 This will make it possible to have a separate timer running in different macros, or even just to have a manually-run timer for whatever purpose you want to have a timer for in Klipper.
 However, we've got a problem.
 We can pass variables from Klipper to our script, but we can't get values back.
 So we'll use this parameter to store the current time in a local tmp file (using the parameter as part of the filename).
 And then use a second script to retrieve that value and show us the elapsed time.

-For our first timer script, let's call it log_current_datetime.sh.
+For our first timer script, let's call it [log_current_datetime.sh](https://github.com/500Foods/WelcomeToTroodon/blob/main/scripts/log_current_datetime.sh).
 It writes out the current epoch value (number of seconds since January 1, 1970) to a temporary file that includes the parameter as part of the filename.
 In this case, we're using a built-in Bash feature that stores this value in a variable that we can just write out directly.
 ```
-# echo $EPOCHSECONDS > /tmp/klipper-TEST-epochtime.tmp
+# echo $EPOCHSECONDS > /tmp/klipper-$1-epochtime.tmp
-# cat /tmp/klipper-TEST-epochtime.tmp
+# cat /tmp/klipper-$1-epochtime.tmp
 1716861043
 ```
 For the second timer script, all we're doing is reading in this same value (at a later time, naturally) and displaying the difference, in seconds, using a more human-readable format.
-Let's call this one get_elapsed_time.sh.
+Let's call this one [get_elapsed_time.sh](https://github.com/500Foods/WelcomeToTroodon/blob/main/scripts/get_elapsed_time.sh).
 ```
 now=`echo $EPOCHSECONDS`
 then=`cat /tmp/klipper-$1-epochtime.tmp`
 timediff=$(($now-$then))
 echo "$1 Elapsed Time: " `date -ud @${timediff} +"$(( seconds/3600/24 ))d %-Hh %-Mm %-Ss" | sed -E 's/\b0(s|m|h|d) ?//g; s/ +$//; s/^$/0s/'`
 ```
-The tricky bit here is in the formatting of the number of seconds as a nice 2m 16s sort of thing.
+The tricky bit here is in the formatting of the number of seconds as a nice '2m 16s' sort of thing.
 Don't worry, there won't be a quiz on the inner workings of sed.

-On the Klipper side, we'll set up two macros that work in the same way as our previous current date/time macro worked.
+On the Klipper side, we'll set up two pairs of macros that work in the same way as our previous current date/time pair of macros worked.

 ```
 # These start a timer by logging a timestamp to a tmp file